yjlo123/runtime-tutorial/raw.md

 To clear the console contents, you can click the console panel to focus on it, then type `clear` and press `Enter` key.

 Let's get back to the program itself.
-The above `Hello World` program has just one-line code, which contains a keyword `prt` and a quoted string `'Hello World'`.
+The above `Hello World` program has only one-line code, which contains a keyword `prt` and a quoted string `'Hello World'`.

 ```code-block
 prt 'Hello World!'